RajPatelll/Brain_Tumor/README.md

 ## Optimization:

 Several key optimization ideas that were used included reducing the size of the training dataset to include 1000 of each brain tumor category, resizing the images to a 32x32 size and normalizing the pixel values to be between 0 and 1.
 Lastly, to address possible overfitting, I added a few dropout layers in the neural network model using a rate of 0.25 to further regularize the model.

+Here is an example of the resulting plot of the training dataset and validation dataset accuracies after running the [updated model with the dropout layers](Saved_Plots/Training&ValidationAccuracy_DropoutModel.pdf).